Honda N360: Versions

 Honda marketed the N360 as a two-door sedan, with a three-door wagon (considered a commercial vehicle in Japan, and therefore called a "Light van") called the LN360 arriving in June of the first year.
 It has a horizontally divided rear gate and boxier rear bodywork for maximum load capacity.
 The LN360 had the same 31 PS engine as the sedan, and a top speed of 105 km/h.
 After a January 1970 facelift it became the LNIII 360, with a new non-reflective dash, bigger turn signals, and the same new front end as the sedan.
 The LNIII 360 was built until late 1971, when the Life Van took over.

 The N360 was an all new, clean-sheet product, and did not share its chassis with the Honda Sports roadster, or the Honda L700 commercial platform.
 The N360 was a new market segment for Honda, providing an affordable, reliable, and easy-to-maintain vehicle that had broad market appeal to private car ownership.
 The roadsters and trucks built up to then had specific, targeted appeal.

 The engine's technological specifications reflected engineering efforts resulting from the development of the larger Honda 1300, which used an air-cooled 1.3-litre engine.
 One of the primary differences between the N360 and the Honda Life that followed was the N360/600 had an air-cooled engine, and the Life had a water-cooled engine.
 The water-cooled engine was better able to comply with newly enacted emission standards in Japan, and reflected an industry wide move away from air-cooled as well as two-stroke engines.
 As does the original Mini, but unlike the succeeding Life, the N360/600 had its gearbox mounted in the sump rather than bolted on as a separate unit.
 The N360E engine was unusual in several ways: its two cylinders sat rather far apart, with the cam chain running between them.
 Unlike most air-cooled automobile engine, it does not use an oil cooler.
 The two pistons travel together, eliminating the need for a distributor but making for additional vibrations.
+It uses either a single or double constant velocity (CV) carburetor of comparatively large bore; this design helps it run smoothly at low engine speeds in spite of the parallel twin engine layout.

 An upgraded 36 PS engine was added in October 1968 for the N360 TS, which was sold as the N360 Touring following a minor update in January 1969.
 The updated version is referred to as the NII.
 A 401.54 cc engine was used in the similar N400, a model sold in certain export markets beginning in late summer 1968.
 This occupied the narrow slot between the 360 and the 600; in most markets where it was available it was only sold as the N400 L with better equipment.
 The Hondamatic-equipped N360AT which appeared in August 1968 was the first kei car equipped with an automatic transmission.